cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

   terraform:
     vpc/1:
       metadata:
-        component: vpc  # Point to the Terraform component
+        component: vpc  # Point to the Terraform component in `components/terraform/vpc` folder
         inherits:
           # Inherit from the `vpc/defaults` base Atmos component, which defines the default
           # configuration for all VPCs in the infrastructure.